api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

 ## Proposals and History

-The **Governance** page displays a list of active proposals and the **History** page displays proposals that have been executed or rejected.
+The **Governance** page displays a list of active proposals and the **History** page displays proposals that have expired.
+They are either passed or rejected.
+Passed proposals might also be executed (but there can be cases where the proposal cannot be executed - e.g. incorrect proposal parameters).

 :::: tabs